 Book and CD Launch

-The launch of the books and the CD will be at 7.30 on Saturday March 25th at Bideford’s Royal Hotel, and will include readings and songs.
-Signed books and CDs will be available to purchase.
+The launch of the books and the CD took place on Saturday March 25th 2017 at Bideford’s Royal Hotel, and included readings and songs.
+The 180 tickets sold out in advance and we had a great evening with a very appreciative audience.

 You can read an article about The Postman Poet in Exmoor Magazine here.